Super-Protocol/docs/docs/marketplace/guides/log-in.md

 Super Protocol users need two types of tokens:

 - SPPI tokens to pay and receive payments in Super Protocol.
-- BNB tokens to pay for PopBNB blockchain transactions.
+- BNB tokens to pay for opBNB blockchain transactions.

 Both types are necessary to place orders.
 During the testnet, you can request free tokens in the **Account** setting.